 Interest rate risk is the risk that the fair value of the Plan's interest-bearing investments will fluctuate due to changes in market interest rates.
-The Plan's exposure to interest rate risk is concentrated in its investment in bonds, debentures, mortgages and short-term investments.
+The Plan's exposure to interest rate risk is concentrated in its investment in bonds, debentures, mortgages, short-term investments and private debt.